 Jennifer has been with the Literacy Society since 2000.
 She has several years’ experience in the human services field and thoroughly enjoys working with all of the Literacy Society’s learners.
 Jennifer has been instrumental in the development of the Society’s English as a Second Language programs as well as the Settlement Services.
 She continues to help build the Literacy and Settlement programs.
 Jennifer often tutors learners, assists newcomers with their settlement needs and meets with community partners.

-Michele Mobley, Literacy Outreach Coordinator for Literacy Now and ESL Instructor
+Michele Mobley, Literacy Outreach Coordinator for Literacy Now and Lead ESL Instructor

 Michele has been working in partnership with the Literacy Society since 2010.
 She graduated with distinction from the University of Victoria in 2006 from the Faculty of Social Science (Anthropology).
 Before returning to university, Michele worked in broadcasting and communications for 10 years.
 She currently works as the Literacy Outreach Coordinator for Literacy Now and as one of our instructors at the Literacy Society.
 She thoroughly enjoys teaching our GED preparation class.